dnordstrom/dotfiles/README.md

 ## Catppuccin

-The setup is styled based on the Catppuccin color palette.
-Aside from using some of the official themes, my own ports can be found here--just note that I'm not a designer and that they are a constant work in progress:
+The setup is styled based on the [Catppuccin](https://github.com/catppuccin) colors.
+Aside from using the official themes I've also created a few ports you can find below.
+Just note that I'm not a designer and that these are a constant work in progress:

 * [Tridactyl](https://github.com/dnordstrom/dotfiles/blob/main/config/firefox/tridactyl/themes/catppuccin.css)
 * [Mako](https://github.com/dnordstrom/dotfiles/blob/main/config/mako/config) (or in [Home